 Fascinating Facts About Ants

 Ants belong to Formicidae family, which also include sawflies, bees, and wasps.
 Research shows that ants evolved from a wasp-like insect about 99 million years ago.
-They are social insects, living in a large group of a colony where there is the Queen, the males, and the female workers.
+They are social insects, living in a large group of a colony where there is a Queen, the males, and the female workers.
 Their division of labor is quite extensive.
-Despite having no ear, ants are very cooperative and well-coordinated to accomplish their work.
+Despite having no ears, ants are very cooperative and well-coordinated to accomplish their work individually and as a colony.
 They communicate with each other by feeling the vibrations on the ground through their feet.

-§ The total population of all ants is more than the population of humans on earth.
+The total population of all ants is more than the population of humans on earth.

 Ants have traveled nearly everywhere on Earth.
 The little critters’ hives are literally swarming across the planet.
 They usually live in the tropical regions and have established themselves in at least 50 countries throughout the world.

-§ Ants have short life span
+Ants have short life span.

-§ Ants are as old as Dinosaurs .
+Ants are as old as dinosaurs.

 Biologists believe that ants evolved in the early Cretaceous period.
 This makes the ants way older than humanity.
 In 1966, a group of scientist found the oldest known ant fossil in Cliffwood Beach, New Jersey.
-The fossil remains of a primitive and extinct ant species called Sphercomyrma freyi that lived in the Cretaceous period.
+The fossil remains are those of a primitive and extinct ant species called Sphercomyrma freyi that lived in the Cretaceous period.

-§ 2.4 inches long ant.
+A 2.4 inches long ant exists.

 Fortunately, this species no longer exists and is rather fossilized today.
 Titanomyrma giganteum is a genus prehistoric giant ant and the largest ant ever recorded with approximately 6 inches wingspan.